Stay up to date with courses and trends in Behavioral Health Sciences

-Whether you're a licensed clinical social worker, marriage and family therapist, addictions counselor, registered nurse or psychologist, UC Berkeley Extension is the approved provider you want for your professional development and licensing needs.
-Our instructors are leading researchers and clinicians who offer the latest approaches to challenging issues you face, from treating patients with mood or anxiety disorders to facilitating grief counseling groups to diagnosing psychiatric disorders in children or older adults.
-You can also earn a professional certificate in alcohol and drug abuse studies, one of the best and first of its kind in the country, developed with the UC Berkeley School of Public Health.
-Most courses are held in Berkeley, San Francisco, Belmont and online.
+Whether you're a licensed clinical social worker, marriage and family therapist, addictions counselor, registered nurse or psychologist, UC Berkeley Extension meets your professional development and licensing needs.
+Our instructors are leading researchers and clinicians who offer the latest approaches to challenging issues you face.
+Join a community of graduates who are working to move the behavioral field forward, meeting their clients' diverse needs in a professional setting.
+Take a course in Berkeley, San Francisco, Belmont and online.